-Many churches meet with members to share information, cast vision or train volunteers.
+Many churches meet with members to share information, cast vision, or train volunteers.

-This is done in an attempt to keep members engaged and is part of a structured communication management process.
+Churches do this to keep members engaged and is part of a structured communication management process.

-Business meetings should appeal to members and have a reputation for being well run, efficient and effective.
+Business meetings should appeal to members and have a reputation for being well-run, efficient, and effective.

 When organizations demonstrate efficiency and effectiveness – trust and credibility follow.

-So what should an agenda for a church business meeting look like?
+So, what should an agenda for a church business meeting look like?

-Most business meetings have a purpose and the first thing to think about when planning an agenda is to answer the question, what is the goal of this meeting?
+The first thing to think about when planning a business meeting agenda is to answer the question, what is the goal of this meeting?

-- share church vision
+- Share church vision.

-- explain policy changes
+- Explain policy changes.

-- introduce a new church employee
+- Introduce a new church employee.

-- share church strategy and goals
+- Share church strategy and goals.

-- share budget information
+- Share budget information.

-- share plan for a building expansion
+- Share a plan for a building expansion.

-- orient new volunteers
+- Orient new volunteers.

-- train volunteers on a new process or procedure
+- Train volunteers on a new process or procedure.